ietf-wg-wimse/draft-ietf-wimse-workload-identity-bcp/draft-ietf-wimse-client-assertion-in-workload-environments.md

 ## Issuer, subject and audience validation

-Any authorization server that validate and accept platform issued credentials MUST maintain take the following claims into account before accepting assertions:
+Any authorization server that validates and accepts platform-issued credentials MUST take the following claims into account before accepting assertions:

 * Issuer
 * Subject